michaelhtran120/MaRecipe/README.md

 This is only a static page to show what I will eventually build into a single page web application using React and hopefully an application with React Native.

-I have had previous experience working with CSS prior to learning Bootstrap so I felt at ease utilize Bootstrap to quickly design my webpage layout and using custom CSS to override Bootstrap when needed to fit my design vision.
-I did want a bit more complexity to the web page so I played around with CSS animations that hopefully adds a bit more modern feel to the static webpage.
-Overall there were slight issues with responsiveness that took time to troubleshoot, but it was a good learning experience.
-Although I am still having issues with the parallax video working on mobile browser.

 ## Some CSS features

 - Custom hover Effects for buttons